 J.R.P.
 Sewell Scholarship and Achievement Award was established in 1949 in memory of the late J.R.P.
 Sewell, who was instrumental in the establishment of OPSU.
 The award is presented at commencement to the graduating senior who ranks highest in scholarship, leadership, and citizenship.
 To be eligible for the award, a senior must have completed all of his/her college work at OPSU.

 President's Honor Roll

-The President's Honor Roll, listed each semester, includes all students who carry 12 hours or more (excluding developmental and activity course hours) and who have a 4.0 GPA with no incomplete ("I") grades.
+The President's Honor Roll, listed each semester, includes all students who carry 12 hours or more and who have a 4.0 GPA with no incomplete ("I") grades.

 Dean's Honor Roll